-To make things easier, let’s break down everything involved with sourcing, from finding products, finding the best people to buy those products from, and the delivery types involved from sourced supplier to customer.
-If you can smooth out theses processes, your business will be right on track.
+To make things easier, let’s break down everything involved with sourcing – from finding products, to finding the best people to buy those products from, to the delivery types involved from sourced supplier to customer.
+Creating a seamless pipeline to procure these products and bring them to consumers will keep your sales process functioning efficiently.

 - Negotiating contracts